anabaei/Javascript/Kubernetes.md

 # Kubernetes

-* In GKE, a cluster consists of at least one control plane and multiple worker machines called nodes.
+* A cluster is the foundation of Google Kubernetes Engine.
+In GKE, a cluster consists of at least one control plane and multiple worker machines called nodes.
 These control plane and node machines run the Kubernetes cluster orchestration system.

 [Resource](https://learning.oreilly.com/videos/getting-started-with/9780136787709/9780136787709-GSK2_01_04_06/)
 * K8 is a portable, extensible, open-source, platform for managing conainerized workloads and services, that facilates both declarative configuration and automation, letting you run distributed system resiliently, with scalling and failover for your application.